judith-marina/sql_hf_performance_p2/README.md

-### Hedge Fund Strategy Performance Analysis Project
+### README: Hedge Fund Strategy Performance Analysis Project

 ---

 ## Project Overview
-This project provides a comprehensive analysis of hedge fund strategies by managing and analyzing their performance data.
-It uses SQL to create and manipulate tables, import raw data, perform calculations, and generate insights on fund strategy performance over time.

-The project involves key data operations, such as **data modeling**, **data manipulation**, and **advanced querying techniques**.
-Outputs include performance trends, strategy comparisons, seasonal performance patterns, volatility analysis, and more.
-This repository is structured to enable efficient exploration and reporting of hedge fund strategies.
+This project demonstrates the end-to-end process of analyzing hedge fund strategy performance.
+It integrates data cleaning in **Excel**, reshaping in **Python**, and advanced analysis using **SQL**.
+The project showcases expertise in **data preprocessing**, **data manipulation**, and **data analysis** to provide actionable insights into hedge fund performance.

 ---

-## Key Features
+## Workflow and Features

-### 1. **Data Modeling**
+### 1. **Data Cleaning in Excel**
-- **Tables Created:**
-  - `FundStrategies`: Stores metadata about hedge fund strategies.
-  - `FundPerformance`: Stores historical performance data associated with strategies.
+- Removed duplicate and inconsistent entries.
+- Standardized formatting for dates, numerical fields, and strategy names.
-  - `raw_data`: Temporary table to load raw CSV data for processing.
+- Ensured data integrity and compatibility for further processing.
-  - `fsfp`: Consolidated table created as a subquery to simplify performance analysis.

----

-### 2. **Data Manipulation**
+### 2. **Data Reshaping in Python**
-- Imported raw data from a CSV file and mapped it to normalized database tables using `INSERT` and `JOIN` queries.
+- Leveraged **Python** to transform data from a wide format to a long format, preparing it for database ingestion.
-- Performed transformations such as:
-  - Adding metadata links between fund strategies and their performance data.
+- Steps performed:
+  - Loaded Excel data into Python using **Pandas**.
+  - Unpivoted columns (wide to long transformation) to align performance metrics with corresponding strategies and dates.
-  - Filtering data for specific strategies, timeframes, and thresholds.
+  - Validated reshaped data for correctness and consistency.
+- Key Libraries:
+  - **Pandas** for data manipulation.
+  - **NumPy** for numerical checks.

+### 3. **Data Management and Analysis in SQL**
+- Created a relational database schema to manage hedge fund data efficiently.
+  - Tables created:
+    - `FundStrategies`: Stores metadata for each strategy.
-  - Categorizing monthly returns into performance levels.
+    - `FundPerformance`: Stores monthly returns for each strategy.

----

-### 3. **Advanced Analytics**
+  - Leveraged **PostgreSQL** for database operations.
+- Imported reshaped data from Python into the database.

+### 4. **SQL Queries for Analysis**
+Performed detailed analysis with SQL, including:
-- **Trend Analysis:**
+- **Aggregations**:
   - Calculated average monthly and yearly returns for each strategy.
-  - Identified seasonal trends and performance categories (e.g., high, moderate, low).

-- **Volatility and Risk Assessment:**
-  - Found the most volatile strategy based on standard deviation of returns.
+  - Identified the most volatile strategies using standard deviation.
-  - Detected anomalies in returns above or below specified thresholds.

-- **Cumulative and Rolling Metrics:**
-  - Calculated cumulative returns for each strategy over time.
-  - Generated rolling 3-month average returns to smooth short-term performance trends.
+  - Found cumulative returns and rolling 3-month averages.
+- **Trend Analysis**:
+  - Seasonal performance trends (monthly and yearly).
+  - Strategy performance for specific months (e.g., August).
+- **Anomalies Detection**:
+  - Identified months with exceptionally high or low returns.

-- **Performance Rankings:**
+- **Rankings**:
-  - Ranked strategies based on total returns over time.
+  - Ranked strategies based on total returns over the dataset's timeframe.

-- **Historical Insights:**
+- **Performance Categorization**:
-  - Filtered and analyzed returns during specific timeframes (e.g., 2020).
+  - Added a performance category based on monthly returns (High, Moderate, Low).
+- **Volatility and Risk**:
-  - Compared returns across strategies by year.
+  - Compared strategies based on volatility.
+  - Identified consistently positive-return strategies.

+### 5. **Outputs**
+- Generated actionable insights into the performance and risk profile of various hedge fund strategies.
+- Highlighted best- and worst-performing strategies, along with their trends over time.

 ---

-## Key SQL Commands
-Here’s an overview of SQL operations used in the project:

-1. **Data Definition (DDL)**
-   - `CREATE TABLE`, `DROP TABLE`: To define and clean up database schema.

-2. **Data Manipulation (DML)**
-   - `INSERT INTO`, `SELECT`, `UPDATE`, `DELETE`: To handle and process data effectively.
-   - `COPY FROM`: For importing raw data from CSV files.

-3. **Data Querying**
-   - `JOIN`: To combine data across tables.
-   - `GROUP BY`, `ORDER BY`: For summarization and sorting.
-   - `HAVING`, `CASE`: For conditional filtering and creating derived categories.
-   - Window Functions (`SUM() OVER`, `RANK()`): To compute rolling and ranked metrics.

-4. **Data Aggregation**
-   - `AVG`, `STDDEV`, `SUM`: For statistical and financial calculations.

----

-## Project Workflow

-1. **Setup:**
-   - Define database schema with normalized tables (`FundStrategies`, `FundPerformance`, `raw_data`).
-   - Clean data and import into the database.

-2. **Transformation:**
-   - Map raw data to main tables.
-   - Consolidate performance data into a single table (`fsfp`) for streamlined analysis.

-3. **Analysis:**
-   - Perform data exploration for key insights, trends, and metrics.
-   - Filter data for specific strategies or timeframes.

-4. **Reporting:**
-   - Generate outputs for:
+## Tools and Technologies
+- **Excel**: Data cleaning and initial formatting.
-     - Yearly and monthly averages.
+- **Python**: Data reshaping and validation.
-     - Performance categories.
+  - Libraries: `Pandas`, `NumPy`.
-     - Strategy rankings and anomalies.
+- **SQL (PostgreSQL)**: Database management and advanced querying.

 ---